Updated: Sep 15

 Garlic can be grown in USDA zones 4 through 9, and it will tolerate a wide pH range when it comes to soil!
 It does, however, grow best in a soil that’s slightly acidic with a pH between 6.2-6.8

-Your garlic plants will also need a weed-free and well drained growing area!
+Your growing garlic plants will also need a weed-free and well drained growing area!
 Due to its shallow root system, any cultivation of your soil has to be careful and shallow so as not to damage your garlic’s roots.

-You’ll want to water your soil to a depth of 12 inches (20 cm), and in general, garlic needs about 1 inch (2.5cm) of water per week.
+You’ll want to water your soil to a depth of 12 inches (20 cm), and in general, growing garlic needs about 1 inch (2.5cm) of water per week.

 Drought stress during their growth process will reduce your garlic’s bulb size, and will decrease your yield.